About Adler University

-Our fully online Global Campus advances our mission.
+Our fully Online Campus advances our mission.
 We believe that through the latest instructional technology, online learning allows a wider range of traditional and nontraditional students to earn their advanced degree from Adler University without the restrictions and requirements of an on-campus program.

-Through our Global Campus’ outreach, Adler University can empower even more people who share a commitment to social justice to become socially responsible practitioners willing and able to engage their communities.
+Through our Online Campus’ outreach, Adler University can empower even more people who share a commitment to social justice to become socially responsible practitioners willing and able to engage their communities.

 Adler University has been continuously accredited since 1978 by the Higher Learning Commission.

 Adler University is approved by the Illinois Board of Higher Education and has obtained the necessary state authorization to enroll students in all states and provinces.